 Whose Knowledge Matters

-This research investigates and values citizen-based knowledge in spatial planning processes within Greater Manchester and its local neighbourhoods.
-Through the research we want to:
+This ESRC-funded research investigated and valued citizen-based knowledge in spatial planning processes within Greater Manchester and its local neighbourhoods.
+Through the research we sought to:

-- Understand how planning works within Greater Manchester and local areas and how decisions get made.
+- Understand how planning works within Greater Manchester and pocket option crypto trading and how decisions get made.

 - Examine how citizen-based knowledge relates to the design and delivery of urban strategies and projects.